kappa8719/kanden/website/book/1-getting-started/setup.md

 }
 ```

 Now we need to handle clients when they join the server.
-Valence automatically spawns a new entity for each client that joins the server, we just need to add a system detects when clients are added.
+Kanden automatically spawns a new entity for each client that joins the server, we just need to add a system detects when clients are added.

 ```rust
 fn init_clients(